Celebrating Eleven Years Online...!

 Once in a while I am asked to provide a set of drawings for as little cost as possible, even to the point of requesting that I work out only a "faired set of lines."

-While that concept may at first seem appealing, it is not at all a good path to follow.
+While that concept may at first seem appealing, it is a dangerous path to follow.
 In order for any vessel to be considered safe and suitable for construction, there are many other facets of the design that must be considered and integrated into the final result.
-In other words, the design process cannot be broken down into separate parts that can stand alone.
-The design process as an integrated whole is very much a requirement.
+In other words, the design process cannot be broken down into separate parts that can each stand alone.
+The design process is an integrated whole and it is very much a requirement to explore it thoroughly.
+Essentially, you do not want to have the guy with the cutting torch making design decisions independently of engaging the design process - even if the guy with the welding torch is yourself...!

-For example, in order to assure adequate structure, stability, performance, seaworthiness and comfort, our goals with each design are to assure:
+For example, in order to assure adequate structure, stability, performance, seaworthiness and comfort, the goals with any yacht design are to assure:

 From the above we can begin to see that when properly done, a completed yacht design involves no small amount work...!
-With luck, it will also be apparent that we cannot possibly extract one or more of the above ingredients, and still hope to have a successful result.
+With luck, it will also be apparent that we cannot possibly extract or isolate one or more of the above ingredients and still hope to have a successful result.

-Further, the cost of new design is quite predictable.
-When we begin any new design work we provide a thorough estimate in the form of our usual written Design Proposal.
-If our proposal is acceptable, the design work can begin.
+The cost to create a new design is ordinarily quite predictable.
+Prior to beginning any new design, we will provide a thorough estimate in the form of a written Design Proposal.
+If our proposal is acceptable and you elect to engage our services, the design work can begin.

-This 'mission statement' becomes our preliminary "Owner's Specification."
+This 'mission statement' becomes our preliminary "Owner's Specification" which remains as our guidepost during the design process.
 This document need not be 'formal' in any way.
 It can be sent by fax, email or by letter.
-While sketches or design examples are not at all needed, if you've developed preliminary sketches or have come across inspiring examples in your search for 'the right boat' then certainly they can also be included.
+While owner provided sketches or design examples are not at all necessary, if you've developed preliminary sketches or have come across inspiring examples in your search for 'the right boat' they are often very helpful and if available should be included.

 When you've reviewed our Design Proposal, if it seems as though a new yacht design may be the best option, then the process can begin.
 If you'd like to review an outline of the Custom Design process in greater detail, please review our web page on Custom Yacht Design.
 If you would like still more information, please feel free to contact me at your convenience.
 You may be surprised to discover that creating a new yacht design costs less than you think.
 It is by far the most rewarding path to long term boat ownership, and the process itself can be quite a lot of fun.